ivan-borovets/fastapi-clean-example/README.md

 ### Note on Adapters

-The **Infrastructure layer** in the Clean Architecture acts as the adapter layer — connecting the application to external systems.
+The **Infrastructure layer** in Clean Architecture acts as the adapter layer — connecting the application to external systems.
 In this project, we treat both **Infrastructure** and **Presentation** as adapters, since both adapt the application to the outside world.